-Scenario 3: Now let’s say that you send most of your clicks to pages other than product detail pages.
-For example, you send most of your traffic to Amazon’s homepage.
+Scenario 3: Now let’s say that you spend most of your clicks to pages other than product detail pages.
+For example, you spend most of your traffic to Amazon’s homepage.
 In this scenario, if you don’t change your linking strategy (and potentially your content strategy too), you would likely see your earnings decrease as you would receive a commission of 1.5%, in most product categories.

 Be sure to plan your affiliate store’s expansion or acquisition plans, accordingly.
 Check it out for the official Amazon statement.

 GoDaddy’s Security challenges in 2020 haven’t ended.
 KrebsOnSecurity has found that hackers tricked many GoDaddy employees into transferring ownership or control of the web domains of several cryptocurrency services, inadvertently assisting in site shut down attacks.
 It is not known how many companies have fallen victim to these efforts, but Liquid.com and NiceHash have reported issues within days of each other.
 Bibox, Celsius, and Wirex could also be among the targets, although they have not confirmed anything at the time of this writing.

 It is unclear how the hackers succeeded, but the successful March campaign against sites like Escrow.com likely relied on Vishing, or voice calls aimed at phishing sites designed to harvest account logins.
 Attackers often try to convince employees that they are from the company’s IT department and simply want to solve technical problems.